fastovetsilya/ProbGBT/README.md

 This will:
 1. Load the California housing prices dataset
-2. Train a ProbGBT model
+2. Initialize and train a ProbGBT model
 3. Make predictions with uncertainty estimates
 4. Calculate performance metrics
 5. Generate visualizations in the 'images' directory